haotian2006/HelperDocs-contributions/Fixing Errors.md

 ServerStorage is a Storage for the server to see not the client.
 If you want to store something store it in ReplicatedStorage

 ## 4. Indirect Change
-Indirect Change is when you are changing the variable not the actual value, for example:
+Indirect Change is when you are changing the variable, not the actual value, for example:

 ```lua
 local t = {}